jqueryscript/ChatGPT-Resources/README.md

 - [ChatGPT-pdf](https://github.com/liady/ChatGPT-pdf) - A Chrome extension for downloading your ChatGPT history to PNG, PDF or a sharable link.
 - [ChatGPT_Extension](https://github.com/kazuki-sf/ChatGPT_Extension) - A really simple Chrome Extension (manifest v3) that you can access OpenAI's ChatGPT from anywhere on the web.
 - [chat-gpt-search-extension](https://github.com/Doragd/chat-gpt-search-extension) - A browser extension to display ChatGPT response alongside Search results (fork from wong2 and develop continually)).
-- [ChatGPT-pdf](https://github.com/liady/ChatGPT-pdf) - A Chrome extension for downloading your ChatGPT history to PNG, PDF or a sharable link.

 ## Other Externsions